Our top pick for

 While Valvoline's payout ratio might seem fairly standard, it's worth remembering that Valvoline may be investing much of the rest of its net profits in future growth.

-Valvoline Inc. manufactures and markets engine and automotive maintenance products and services.
+Valvoline Inc. manufactures, markets, and supplies, engine and automotive maintenance products and services.
 It operates through three segments: Quick Lubes, Core North America, and International.
 The company offers lubricants for passenger car, light duty, and heavy duty; antifreeze/coolants for original equipment manufacturers; functional and maintenance chemicals, such as brake fluids and power steering fluids, as well as specialty coatings for automotive and industrial applications comprising rust prevention and sound absorption; and oil and air filters for light-duty vehicles.
 It also provides windshield wiper blades, light bulbs, serpentine belts, and drain plugs.
 In addition, the company operates Valvoline instant oil change service centers.
-As of January 2, 2020, it operated and franchised approximately 1,400 quick-lube locations under the Valvoline Instant Oil Change brand in the United States and the Great Canadian Oil Change brand in Canada.
+As of October 28, 2020, it operated and franchised approximately 1,500 quick-lube locations under the Valvoline Instant Oil Change brand in the United States and the Great Canadian Oil Change brand in Canada.
 The company also serves car dealers, general repair shops, and third-party quick lube locations, as well as through distributors.
 It has operations in North America, Europe, the Middle East, Africa, the Asia Pacific, and Latin America.
 Valvoline Inc. was founded in 1866 and is headquartered in Lexington, Kentucky.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.